Published :

 Living expenses are being negatively impacted by high rents.
 Although a more equitable appraisal of properties is made possible by the RERA rent calculator, some landlords continue to advocate for the maximum permitted hikes (up to 20%).

 Keyper’s rent-in-installment technology is being integrated into Property Finder, permitting monthly payments by card or direct debit.
 Launching in 2026, payment, monitoring, and reconciliation will be made simpler for both landlords and tenants with this digital-native approach.
-The use of postdated checks, prone to issues like bounced checks, falls by direct debit systems.
+The use of postdated cheques, prone to issues like bounced cheques, falls by direct debit systems.

 Large upfront payments have been a mandate for tenants in the UAE, particularly in locations like Dubai.
 This can be extremely taxing, especially for those who get a monthly wage.
 Monthly payments are more in line with how the majority of individuals are compensated.
 This lessens the “cash shock” associated with lease renewals.
 A full-year pre-paid commitment is more difficult to sustain if you undergo sudden life circumstances like a job loss, in spite of budgetary limitations for some.